The Best Trucks of 2025

 Nissan Frontier

-The Frontier was completely redesigned for the first time in nearly two decades for the 2022 model year.
-It has made up for lost time with exterior styling that will be modern for years to come.
+For the 2022 model year, the Nissan Frontier was completely redesigned for the first time in nearly two decades.
+It’s made up for lost time with exterior styling that will be modern for years to come.
 It’s the same story in the cabin, which is sharp-looking and functional.
 The Frontier comes standard with an 8-inch touchscreen infotainment system and is available with a larger 9-inch touchscreen.
 Both feature an intuitive layout and come standard with Apple CarPlay and Android Auto.
 Remote keyless entry and push-button start are also standard, while features such as wireless device charging and 10-speaker Fender premium stereo system are optional or come on higher-up trims.

 No matter which trim you select, the Frontier comes standard with a 3.8-liter V6 engine.
-It makes 310 horsepower and 281 pound-feet of torque.
+It makes 310 hp and 281 lb-ft of torque.
 A nine-speed automatic transmission routes power to the rear wheels, unless you opt for the available four-wheel drive.
-When properly equipped, the Frontier can tow 6,640 pounds and has a payload of 1,620 pounds.
+When properly equipped, the Frontier can tow 6,640 lbs and sports a payload of 1,620 lbs.

 The real gem of the lineup is the range-topping Hardbody Edition.
 In addition to coming with all the equipment we mentioned, it also features durable skid plates, all-terrain tires, and a sports bar.
 It’s a capable off-road truck that also makes a bold visual statement thanks to its black exterior details.